kfahn22/mandelbulb/README.md

 ## 2. Inigo Quilez  has done pioneering work on shaders and is the co-creator of shadertoy.
-### He has copywrited his mandelbulb code, and I provide the link to his shadertoy code for education purposes.
-### I have used some of his techniques in writing the mandelbulbSDF; I have tried to properly attribute those parts to him.
+### I have used some of his techniques in .frag file; I have tried to properly attribute those parts to him.
 - [Inigo Quilez website] https://iquilezles.org
-- [Link to mandelbulb code developed by Inigo Quilez] https://www.shadertoy.com/view/ltfSWn

 ## 3. The lighting and ray marching code comes from Jamie Wong.
 - [Ray Marching and Signed Distance Functions] http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/